Todeszocker/energyairbot2021/README.md

 **English:**

-1. Download and use the Tampermonkey Addon for your browser: https://www.tampermonkey.net
+1. Download the Tampermonkey Addon for your browser: https://www.tampermonkey.net
 2. Create a new userscript and delete the existing code.
 Copy the script and paste it into the empty userscript.
 Save it with Ctrl + S.
 3. Open the following webpage https://game.energy.ch and that's it :)